Coronavirus: CDC recommends shorter COVID isolation, quarantine times - NewsBreak

 U.S. health officials announced the cutting of isolation restrictions for Americans who catch COVID-19, trimming the wait time from 10 days to five, The Associated Press reported.

-Officials with the Centers for Disease Control and Prevention officials said in a news release that the guidance is in keeping with increasing evidence that people infected with COVID-19 are most susceptible two days before and three days after symptoms develop, according to the AP.
+Officials with the Centers for Disease Control and Prevention officials said the guidance is in keeping with increasing evidence that people infected with COVID-19 are most susceptible two days before and three days after symptoms develop, according to the AP.

 A recent surge in omicron, the latest COVID-19 variant, also factored into the CDC’s decision.